 - Black Europeans is an online gallery taking the history of the Black presences beyond Britain.

 - The Global Social Theorists website includes many important and relevant theorists.

 Sadiah Qureshi is historian of racism, science and empire.
 Her ﬁrst book, Peoples on Parade (2011), explored the importance of displayed peoples for the emergence of anthropology.
-She is currently researching histories of extinction and co-chairs the Royal Historical Society’s Race, Ethnicity & Equality Working Group, which produced a landmark report on racial inequalities in 2018.
+She is currently researching histories of extinction and has co-chaired the Royal Historical Society’s Race, Ethnicity & Equality Working Group, which produced a landmark report on racial inequalities in 2018.
 She can be followed on Twitter at @SadiahQureshi.